 Be prepared… for an excellent Tab Hunter performance.
 Gunman’s Walk is a welcome discovery.
 1958 was the overload year for westerns both on screens and on TV, and the good films can get lost in the deluge.
 By this time the influence of ‘psychological’ TV dramas saw westerns trying to accommodate every sort of social and familial problem.
 With the help of some good actors and the no-nonsense direction of Phil Karlson, veteran western scribe Frank Nugent goes the delinquency route, with a side order of civil rights awareness.
 Looking big and bright in CinemaScope and Technicolor, Gunman’s Walk distinguishes itself from the crowd.
 It’s a small-scale western made with integrity.

 The big surprise of Gunman’s Walk is Tab Hunter, an actor not normally praised for his acting.
 Here he plays a privileged, entitled cowboy jerk.
-Lee all but encourages Ed’s rotten behavior, making excuses to everybody.
-He doesn’t realize what a twisted sociopath he’s raised.
-Ed thinks he can cheat or shoot anybody, and he also wants unearned respect from his own father, too.
-Hunter’s performance is on the money — he’s much more effective as a selfish psycho than he ever was as a mama’s boy (Track of the Cat) or misunderstood lover (The Burning Hills).
+Lee all but encourages Ed’s rotten behavior, making excuses to everybody; he doesn’t realize what a twisted sociopath he’s raised.
+Ed thinks he can cheat or shoot anybody, and demands unearned respect from his own father, too.
+Hunter’s performance is on the money — he’s more effective as a selfish psycho than he ever was as a mama’s boy (Track of the Cat) or misunderstood lover (The Burning Hills).

 The versatile Van Heflin once again makes a stock character seem like a new dramatic concept.
-Lee Hackett would rather be a fellow buddy than a father.
+Lee Hackett would rather be a pal than a father.
 As soon as he places his son higher than the law, all hell breaks loose.

 “Fahr zur Hölle, Gringo”